Immunosuppressants and medicines interactions, including herbal medicines and food supplements: some questions and answers

 - Scroll down to ‘Health Topics A-Z’.

-- ‘Herbs at a glance’ section contains a quiz: ‘How might herbs interact with medicines?’
+- ‘Herbs at a glance’ section contains factsheets about specific herbs and botanicals.

-- Section on ‘Safe use of complementary health products and practices’ links to other information, including a quiz: ‘Know the science – how medications and supplements can interact.’
+- ‘Safe use of complementary health products and practices’ section links to other information, including ‘How safe is this product or practice?’

 National Institutes of Health, Office of Dietary Supplements